 2. The market will see more voice enabling

 Voice recognition has changed the way we search and shop.
-Consumer preference for the sector is fairly evident.
+Consumer preference for the sector is relatively evident.
 Consider the following statistics.

 There are over 100+ million Alexa-enabled devices on the market right now.
-The market is expected to further grow by 1000% percent.
-20% of all mobile queries on Google are now voice enabled.
-By 2020, that number is expected to jump to over half of all mobile queries.
+The market is expected to grow further by 1000% per cent.
+20% of all mobile queries on Google are now voice-enabled.

-While Amazon’s Echo’s and Google Home’s are classified under “virtual assistant”, expect a push towards a middle ground this year.
+While Amazon’s Echo and Google Home are classified under “virtual assistant”, expect a push towards a middle ground this year.

 Imagine a world where you’re in a cab on your way home.
 Simply text Alexa to turn up your central heating to prepare for you.
 Once you’re at home, you can say, “Hey Alexa, turn the temperature up by 2°C.”

 Expect the functionality of chatbots to increase drastically.
-I fully anticipate the little icons on the bottom right of your screen to feature full voice functionality.
+We can fully anticipate the icons on the bottom right of your screen to feature full voice functionality.

 3. More consumer-facing developments

-Chatbots are usually sold to companies, who thereafter use them to interact with consumers.
-In the business world, this is called a ‘B2B Industry’.
+Chatbots are usually sold to companies, who use them to interact with consumers.
+This is called a ‘B2B Industry’ in the business world.

 Chatbots will be the next major element of technology democratization.

-While they won’t be able to pick up your laundry (I, Robot style), I foresee a future where a lot of people will have a personal chatbot that can handle mundane conversations.
+While they won’t be able to pick up your laundry (I, Robot style), I foresee a future where many people will have a personal chatbot that can handle mundane conversations.